granolocks/rxd/README.md

 ## Usage

-Currently only supports a single file as the first argument like
+Currently only supports a single file as the first argument like:

 ```
 $ rxd Cargo.toml